munin-monitoring/munin-monitoring.github.io/_pages/faq.md

 For an average Linux, on a munin-node:

-#.
-Download the plugin file
+1. Download the plugin file
-#.
-Place it in /etc/munin/plugins
+1. Place it in /etc/munin/plugins
-#.
-Ensure it has appropriate execute permissions (e.g. chmod 755 myplugin)
+1. Ensure it has appropriate execute permissions (e.g. chmod 755 myplugin)
-#.
-Optionally set plugin-specific options in /etc/munin/plugin-conf.d/munin-node
+1. Optionally set plugin-specific options in /etc/munin/plugin-conf.d/munin-node
-#.
-Restart munin-node: /etc/init.d/munin-node restart
+1. Restart munin-node: /etc/init.d/munin-node restart
-#.
-Wait for a few minutes for the new stats start appearing in the server report
+1. Wait for a few minutes for the new stats start appearing in the server report

-If you are installing a wildcard plugin (e.g. it looks like myplugin_ with an underscore suffix), refer to wildcard plugins.
+If you are installing a wildcard plugin (e.g. it looks like `myplugin_` with an underscore suffix), refer to wildcard plugins.

 ### Q: Why does a plugin work with munin-run but not in munin-node?